 Next, create a habit of seeking and tracking your assignment feedback.

-After every essay, use the template and spend 5-10 minutes picking out the positive and negative points in your feedback.
-When you start writing your next essay, check these sheets to make sure you continue doing the good stuff, and that you take action to improve your weak areas and not make the same mistakes again.
+After every essay, spend 5-10 minutes picking out the positive and negative points in your feedback.
+When you start writing your next essay, check these to make sure you continue doing the good stuff, and that you take action to improve your weak areas and not make the same mistakes again.

 3. Build yourself back up